. Common Questions:

 My balance is due, should I go ahead and pay?

 Full payment will now be required 6 weeks before your departure date, instead of the normal 12 weeks.
-However, please note our cancellation terms and conditions remain the same.
+Please note our cancellation terms and conditions remain the same.

 What do I do if I’m on holiday and there’s an outbreak on parc?